 If a member checks out for a different membership level, their previous level is cancelled (any attached recurring subscriptions are cancelled) and they are given the new level.

 Having just one level per user makes sense for a certain kind of membership site where different levels are basically upgrades or downgrades around one featured product.
 This is the user case PMPro was initially developed for.

 However, some sites would benefit from allowing their users to purchase multiple membership levels at the same time or over time to add additional subscriptions to their one WP user account.
 The clearest example of this is an E-Learning type site where each membership level corresponds to a “course” on the site with users able to purchase one or more courses concurrently.

-This post is about the different ways to work around having multiple memberships per user with the current version of Paid Memberships Pro.
+If MMPU won’t work for your site, continue reading this post on the work arounds for having multiple memberships per user with the current version of Paid Memberships Pro.

 Work Around 1: Use the Addon Packages Plugin

 If you only need to support one time payments for access to each course/package/level/whatever, then you can use the Addon Packages plugin in lieu of regular membership levels.

 The basic steps to use PMPro Addon Packages for multiple membership levels would be: